arkin0x/cyberspace/readme.md

 When an operator has published a valid Stealth event, they may publish their Drift events differently without breaking their movement chain.
 Instead of publishing their coordinates directly in the Drift event, they may publish a zk-snark that will only reveal their coordinates if the input to the zk-snark is a coordinate within the boundary radius.
 This is called a Stealth Drift event.

 Someone hunting this stealth operator may see their Stealth Drift events and input their own coordinates into the zk-snark.
 If they are not within the stealth boundary radius, they will simply receive a rejection.
 If they are within the stealth boundary radius, they will receive the actual coordinates of the operator.

+**Echo Resistance**.
+It is possible that an aggressor may be creating valid aggressive events against you but not publishing them intentionally.
+If you publish movement events that do not respect these aggressive events, you will break your movement chain; however, if you were not aware of those events, you can be forced to unintentionally break your movement chain if an aggressor witholds the events until you have moved enough to contradict their would-be effect.

+Because this late publishing (which could also be due to latency) is like an echo of the original event's creation, I refer to it as an Echo attack.

+In order to combat this, the Echo Resistance mechanic is introduced.
+Operators may add an additional "echo" tag to any Drift event that contains NIP-13-like proof-of-work.
+The tag should include ["echo", <nonce>, <target>, <sha256>].
+Drifts with a valid echo proof are immune to all aggression events (except Derezz), meaning they may omit them from their velocity/position calculations.
+The reason why Derezz is omitted is because if successful Derezz resets the Operator's position anyway, so withholding it does not supply any significant benefit to the aggressor.

+There are restrictions on usage of echo resistance.
+Each consecutive echo-resistant Drift event (n) requires 2^(ceil(n)) valid Pow ("target" in the echo tag).
+This means the PoW cost for consecutive echo events is 1, 2, 4, 8, 16, 32, 64, ... .
+This exponential increase is designed to make sustained use of echo resistance expensive and therefore strategic.

+For every non-echo-resistant event published, the count (n) is reduced by 0.5 until it hits 1, which is the minimum PoW target/cost for a valid echo-resistant event.
+This means that for each consecutive echo-drift event, double the number of non-shielded events are required for cooldown.
+This prevents overuse or spamming of echo resistance.

+Aggression events must be included in an aggressor's movement chain.
+This means that the aggressor must stop publishing Drift events (stop moving) to successfully withhold an aggression event.
+If a nearby operator has suddenly stopped moving, it may be a cue to begin applying echo resistance to your Drift events and moving away from that operator as fast as possible.

+The increasing PoW requirement for consecutive echo-drifts means that the defender will be slowed down as their thermodynamic resources are directed towards generating the echo PoW.
+This offers an inherent balance: the more you use echo resistance, the more vulnerable you are to Derezz attacks due to your reduced speed.

+The Echo Resistance mechanism provides a strategic balance between movement chain defense and speed, providing players with more agency in how they interact within the environment.

+Echo Resistance also provides a natural counter to Vortex and Bubble events even when there is no risk of a withheld event or movement chain break, as the echo resistance negates their effects.

+Echo shielding is an additional NIP-13-like proof-of-work on a Drift event.

 ## Communication